Hood River, Oregon: 2000 census

 The median age was 34 years.
 For every 100 females, there were 88.6 males.
 For every 100 females age 18 and over, there were 87.7 males.

 The median income for a household in the city was $31,580, and the median income for a family was $35,568.
 Males had a median income of $31,583 versus $24,764 for females.
 The per capita income for the city was $17,609.
-About 12.1% of families and 17.3% of the population were below the poverty line, including 28.7% of those under age 18 and 14.3% of those age 65 or over.
+About 12.1% of families and 17.3% of the population were below the poverty line including 28.7% of those under age 18 and 14.3% of those age 65 or over.

 Economy

 Hood River's economy has traditionally been based on three industries: agriculture, tourism, and sports recreation, but since the late 1990s, high-tech industries, such as aerospace engineering (e.g. Insitu and Hood Technologies), have become some of the largest employers.
 Long an agricultural center of the Pacific Northwest, Hood River historically was a hub of logging exports and fruit tree orchards.
 While lumber was the primary export for Hood River throughout most of its history, with the advent of forest protection measures such as the establishment of the Columbia River Gorge National Scenic Area, Hood River has exchanged most of its former tree cutting agricultural ways to focus more heavily on its apple and pear orchards as well as many wineries.
 Many of these local orchards and wineries, including Hood River-based The Fruit Company, are featured on Hood River's renowned "Fruit Loop".

-Hood River first experienced a boom in tourism after being discovered as a site for world-class windsurfing, and more recently kiteboarding.
+Hood River first experienced a boom in tourism after being discovered as a site for windsurfing, and more recently kiteboarding.
 Hood River County also has some of the best kayaking, mountain biking, downhill and Nordic skiing, and hiking areas in the United States.

 Situated in the Columbia Gorge, and surrounded by fields, orchards, vineyards, and at the foot of Mount Hood, Hood River is a popular tourist destination.

 All of these factors have led to coverage and acclaim in publications such as National Geographic Adventure, Sunset, Outside, Backpacker, Smithsonian, the New York Times travel section, and others.
 Hood River has received numerous awards from national magazines, such as "coolest small town" to "fifth best ski-town in America".
 Most recently, Hood River was featured on CNN as one of "11 great riverfront towns" in the United States.

 Other industries in the city include Hood River Distillers, Full Sail Brewing Company, and vegetarian food manufacturer Turtle Island Foods, producer of Tofurky.
 The Hood River Valley is also home to more than a dozen wineries.